Riaz1909/react-responsive-chat/README.md

     padding: 10px;
   }
 }
-"""
-3. Start the App
+3️⃣ Start the App
-In the terminal, run:
+Run the app locally with:

 bash
+Copy
+Edit
 npm start
-It should open your chat app at:
+It should open the app in your browser at:

 📍 http://localhost:3000

+🧪 Test It
+Type any message in the input box.

+Hit Enter or click Send.

+Watch the message bounce back from the WebSocket server!

+📦 Deployment
+You can deploy this to GitHub Pages, Vercel, or Netlify by running:

+bash
+Copy
+Edit
+npm run build
+💡 Notes
+Uses Postman Echo WebSocket for testing purposes.

+For production, use your own backend or service like Socket.IO, Pusher, or Supabase Realtime.